ueberauth/guardian/README.md

 ## Sign in and Sign out

 It's up to you how you generate the claims to encode into the token Guardian uses.
-As an example, here's the important parts of a SessionController
+As an example, here are the important parts of a SessionController

 ```elixir
 defmodule MyApp.SessionController do